 Parent Governors: Parent governors are elected by and from the parents of registered pupils at the school.
 The school will advise parents when there are vacancies.

 Staff Governors: Staff governors are elected by the staff at the school.
 They cease to hold office when they cease to work at the school.
-At Braybrook Primary School, the Headteacher has chosen to be a governor.
+At Braybrook Primary Academy, the Headteacher has chosen to be a governor.

 Co - Opted Governors: These appointments are made by the governing body.
 They are people who, in the opinion of the Governing Body, have the skills required to contribute to the effective governance and success of the school.